ComposableFi/composable/rfcs/0005-pablo-distribution.md

 Staking rewards pallet already uses the following data structure representing a staking position,

+    /// Staking typed fNFT, usually can be mapped to raw fNFT storage type.
+A position identifier
+    /// should exist for each position when stored in the runtime storage.
+    /// TODO refer to the relevant section in the design doc.
+    #[derive(DebugNoBound, PartialEqNoBound, EqNoBound, CloneNoBound, Encode, Decode, TypeInfo)]
+    #[scale_info(skip_type_params(MaxReductions))]
-    pub struct Stake<RewardPoolId, Balance, Reductions> {
+    pub struct Stake<
+        AssetId: Debug + PartialEq + Eq + Clone,
+        RewardPoolId: Debug + PartialEq + Eq + Clone,
+        Balance: Debug + PartialEq + Eq + Clone,
+        MaxReductions: Get<u32>,
+    > {
         /// Reward Pool ID from which pool to allocate rewards for this pub reward_pool_id: RewardPoolId,

-        /// The original stake this NFT was minted for or updated NFT with increased stake amount. pub stake: Balance,
+        /// The original stake this position was created for or updated position with any extended
+        /// stake amount.
+        pub stake: Balance,

         /// Pool share received for this position pub share: Balance,

-        /// Reduced rewards by asset for the position (d_n) pub reductions: Reductions,
+        /// Reduced rewards by asset for the position (d_n) pub reductions: BoundedBTreeMap<AssetId, Balance, MaxReductions>,

         /// The lock period for the stake. pub lock: Lock,